TolikPylypchuk/SharpHook/SharpHook/README.md

 for testing.
 When the `Run` or `RunAsync` method is called, it will dispatch events using the various `Simulate` methods from `IEventSimulator`.

-If this class is used as an `IEventSimulator` in tested code, then the `SimulatedEvents` property can be checked to see which events were simulated using the test instance.
+If this class is used as an `IEventSimulator` in the tested code, then the `SimulatedEvents` property can be checked to see which events were simulated using the test instance.

 If an `IReactiveGlobalHook` is needed for testing, then `ReactiveGlobalHookAdapter` can be used to adapt an instance of `TestGlobalHook`.